Student Services

 Community Involvement Requirements

 Students entering grade 9 must complete 40 hours of volunteer work as one of the Ministry requirements for their high school diploma.
 The aim is to encourage students to become actively involved in making positive contributions to their community.
 Students are encouraged to select many different community involvement activities in consultation with their parents.
 Selection of activities should take into account the age, maturity and ability of the student, the location and environment of the proposed activity, and the need for any special training, equipment and preparation.
 The safety of the student is paramount.
+Students must complete their community involvement activities while in Grades 9 – 12.
+The community involvement is completed outside of classroom hours, and may not entail paid employment.
+Students can now begin accumulating their hours during the summer prior to entering Grade 9.
+Students are encouraged to complete the 40 hours of community involvement as early as possible in high school; ideally by the end of Grade 10.
+Ministry guidelines have established eligible and ineligible activities for the community involvement requirement.
+Students and parents must follow these guidelines.

 Student Community Involvement recognizes student participation and accomplishments of a non-academic nature.
-It is a record of student involvement in School-sanctioned and affiliated activities and experiences including, but not limited to: out of classroom, social, athletic, leadership, service, professional and educational experiences.
+It is a record of student involvement in School-sanctioned and affiliated activities and experiences including, but not limited to: out of classroom, social, athletic, leadership, service, professional and educational experiences

 Student involvement activities and experiences are classified under the following broad areas:

-1. Campus Activities and Organizations (e.g. sporting activities, religious societies)
+- Campus Activities and Organizations (e.g. sporting activities, religious societies)

-2. Student Leadership (e.g. student guild positions, official leadership positions in student clubs)
+- Student Leadership (e.g. student guild positions, official leadership positions in student clubs)

 Involvement in activities and experiences provide students with intentional and meaningful learning outcomes and competencies.
 Student learning domains and learning outcomes/competencies are broadly categorized as follows:

-1. Leadership Skills Development
+- Leadership Skills Development

-3. Interpersonal Competence
+- Interpersonal Competence

-4. Knowledge Development and Application
+- Knowledge Development and Application

-5. Novel and Adaptive Thinking
+- Novel and Adaptive Thinking

-6. Humanitarianism and Civic Engagement
+- Humanitarianism and Civic Engagement

-7. Any other learning outcomes and competencies as determined by Student Support Services such as Creativity and Innovation.
+- Any other learning outcomes and competencies as determined by Student Support Services such as Creativity and Innovation.

 Issuance of the Notification of Planned Community Involvement Activities

-1. An official Student Notification of Planned Community Involvement Activities form will be issued to the student upon request.
+- An official Student Notification of Planned Community Involvement Activities form will be issued to the student upon request.
 The school’s stamp shall be affixed to the Notification of Planned Community Involvement Activities form and signed by the Principal.

-2. A student copy of the Notification of Planned Community Involvement Activities form is available electronically for student viewing and information purposes only.
+- A student copy of the Notification of Planned Community Involvement Activities form is available electronically for student viewing and information purposes only.

-3. The School will provide a community hours form to fill out and get signed by the manager of the place where the pupil has done community work and handed it to the School for the record.
+- The School will provide a community hours form to fill out and get signed by the manager of the place where the pupil has done community work and handed it to the School for the record.
 Before the end of high school, community hours will be completed and recorded on report cards.
 It is also uploaded on Learning Management System (LMS) for students’ record.

 Student Counselling Club